Fus1onDev/white-matter/README.md

 `white-matter` is a YAML front matter parser which is an alternative to [`gray-matter`](https://github.com/jonschlinkert/gray-matter) and includes minimal functionality.

-Instead of throwing an error like `gray-matter` when a YAML syntax error occurs in the `js-yaml` used internally, this library sets `undefind` to `data` and returns `content` (the Markdown part) as usual.
+Instead of throwing an error like `gray-matter` when a YAML syntax error occurs in `js-yaml` used internally, this package sets `undefind` to `data` and returns `content` (the Markdown part) as usual.

-This behavior may be useful in cases where processing must continue even with an invalid front matter format. (e.g. Markdown editor plugins).
+This behavior may be useful in cases where processing must continue even with an invalid front matter format (e.g. Markdown editor plugins).

-## Install
+## Installation

 ```
 npm install white-matter